 Honestly this Peppermint Whipped Cream is delicious on its own with a spoon, but here are some of my favorite things to serve it up with:

-How to Properly Store Homemade Whipped Cream
+How I Store Homemade Whipped Cream

-Leftover homemade whipped cream will last for 5-7 days in the refrigerator stored in an airtight container.
+Leftover homemade mint whipped cream will last for 5-7 days in the refrigerator stored in an airtight container.
 It can also be frozen for up to 3 months.

 Freezing the whipped cream is great for making it last longer, but it’s also a really nice way to make it a little firmer for serving it with hot desserts or hot drinks.